 Renowned for their lovable personality, blue-eyed Ragdolls are one of the popular choices as family pets.
 Although these felines are relatively low-maintenance, they require a maximum time of attention from their owners.
-Whether you have recently rehomed a Ragdoll or still considering getting one, we have put together a list of essential tips for you on Ragdoll cat care.
+Whether you have recently rehomed a Ragdoll or currently considering getting one, we have put together a list of essential tips for you on Ragdoll cat care.

 Ragdoll cats as pets

-The Ragdoll cat is a friendly large cat breed that loves human companionship.
+The Ragdoll cat is a friendly large cat breed that adores human companionship.
 They get on well with children and other pets too which makes them one of the best cat breeds as family pets.
 They are the masters of relaxation with a very docile temperament.
 However, if not properly socialised, these felines can grow up being skittish and shy.
 It is essential to cultivate its personality on the first 13 weeks of your kitten’s life.

 Is the Ragdoll cat hypoallergenic?